-If your child is overweight, chances are you want to help him get healthy.
+If your child is overweight, chances are you want to help them get healthy.
 But sometimes that means ignoring popular diet advice.
 Often, what works for adults may not be best for kids.

 “Children have their own set of nutritional needs for healthy growth and development,” says Tamara Melton, a dietitian and instructor at Georgia State University.

 The best way to help a child lose weight?
-Work with his pediatrician to make sure that he slims down in a safe way.
+Work with their pediatrician to make sure that they slim down in a safe way.
 But you can also think about these simple steps to help your child -- and the whole family -- live a healthier, fitter lifestyle.

 1. Find the right weight goal.
 Many younger children shouldn’t actually shed pounds.
 “Since they’re still growing, they may need to maintain their weight or gain at a slower rate,” Melton says.
 Older teenagers may be able to lose a half a pound to 2 pounds a week.
 Your child’s doctor can let you know what you should aim for.

 2.Say “no” to diets and supplements.
 Your first impulse may be to put your child on a diet.
-But unless her pediatrician recommends it, avoid these kinds of major calorie-cutting plans.
-They may mean she won’t get the nutrients and calories she needs to grow.
-Plus, many diets may teach your child that certain items are “bad” or off-limits, which can change how she sees food later in life.
+But unless their pediatrician recommends it, avoid these kinds of major calorie-cutting plans.
+They may mean they won’t get the nutrients and calories they need to grow.
+Plus, many diets may teach your child that certain items are “bad” or off-limits, which can change how they see food later in life.